xraypy/xraylarch/doc/installation.rst

 .. note: If you get prompted for an administrative password during the installation process, you should make sure you are installing to a folder that is writable by the user.
+The Larch install will install binary executables, but will write files only to the user folder.

 Alternatively you can download the `GetLarch.bat`_ script, and run that by